zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 - [x] Measure the effect of using the feature above in a normal training.
 Done on previous iteration, unclear effect.
 - [ ] Optimize the parametrization of single task ttft (stttft) (learning rate and steps) Does it improve over the baseline?
 - [x] Try with constant learning rate schedule, might be better for short fine-tunings.
+- [ ] Can I improve the leaderboard score?
+- [ ] Can I optimize the submission speed?
+Maybe reduce VLLM RAM usage.